trevorkeenan/traitPlasticity/README.md

 - `data`: amalgamated dataset (table), with columns as defined in `dictionary`
 - `dictionary`: See [config/variableDefinitions.csv](config/variableDefinitions.csv) for a table of variable definitions
-- `metadata`: a table with columns "studyName","Topic","Description", containing written information about the methods used to collect the data
+- `references`: as both summary table and bibtex entries containing the primary source for each study
+- `contacts`: See [config/contacts.csv](config/contacts.csv) table with contact information and affiliations
-- `methods`: a table with columns as in data, but containing a code for the methods used to collect the data.
+- `methods`: (in dev.) a table with columns as in data, but containing a code for the methods used to collect the data.
 See [config/methodsDefinitions.csv](config/methodsDefinitions.csv) for codes.
-- `references`: as both summary table and bibtex entries containing the primary source for each study
-- `contacts`: See [config/contacts.csv](config/contacts.csv) table with contact information and affiliations These elements are available at both of the above links as a series of CSV and text files.
+These elements are available at both of the above links as a series of CSV and text files.

 To download an earlier or more recent version (where version numbers will follow the [semantic versioning](http://semver.org) guidelines.
 The traitPlasticity.data package caches everything so subsequent calls, even across sessions, are very fast.
 This should facilitate greater reproducibility by making it easy to depend on the version used for a particular analysis, and allowing different analyses to use different versions of the database.